mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 `.well-known/nodeinfo` mechanism as described in [protocol basics](protocol_basics.md).

-A successful registration results in the FASP creating an Ed25519 keypair and a client identifier (ID) for the fediverse server.
+A successful registration results in the FASP creating an Ed25519 keypair and an unique identifier (ID) for the fediverse server.

 After registration, FASP MUST make an HTTP `POST` request to the fediverse server's `/registration` endpoint.